BostonImageReadingCenter/WritingInColor/README.md

 - Instructor: Can manage courses and create blog posts.
 - Developer: Can edit the website content.
 - Student: Can create comments, reviews, and community posts.
+Perhaps we should swap the role-base system out for a individual permission-based one?